-Creditreform Rating conducted an extensive portfolio and benchmark analysis based on a randomly selected sample of N=10,000 contracts which were matched to CRA-internal default and risk metrics of the corresponding obligors.
+Creditreform Rating conducted an extensive portfolio and benchmark analysis based on a randomly selected sample of N=10,000 contracts of the preliminary red pool which were matched to CRA-internal default and risk metrics of the corresponding obligors.
 VWL provided the random sample including the payment and maturity-profile of each randomly selected lease receivable.
-From the initial sample, N=8,700 data points could be identified in our data-bases and were used to conduct the CRA Portfolio and Benchmark Analysis.
+From the initial sample, N=8954 data points could be identified in our data-bases and were used to conduct the CRA Portfolio and Benchmark Analysis.
 The sample was considered representative based on the analysis of structural parameters such as observed defaults and remaining maturities.